-Over the past few decades an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
-A thriving and ever-growing film and commercial scene has produced a rich pool of professionals in all areas of film-making, production and event management.
+Over the past few decades, an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
+A thriving and ever-growing film and commercial scene have produced a rich pool of professionals in all areas of film-making, production, and event management.
 Reykjavík based film production companies have taken part in many large-scale film and commercial projects, combining their filmmaking professionalism with in-depth knowledge of Iceland’s unique geography and landscape.

-Reykjavík has everything you need; high quality accommodation, a thriving culinary scene with many outstanding restaurants and a diverse cultural life, with a variety of interesting museums, theatres, galleries and sports facilities.
+Reykjavík has everything you need; high-quality accommodation, a thriving culinary scene with many outstanding restaurants and diverse cultural life, with a variety of interesting museums, theatres, galleries, and sports facilities.
 Reykjavík boasts seventeen quality thermal pools, each with a number of wonderful hot tubs.
 Our thermal pools are not only a great source of natural therapy, but an important part of our culture and a tonic for body and mind after a long day of work.

 Icelandic is one of the most difficult languages in the world.
 But don't worry, we all speak English!
 English is taught as a second language in Iceland and almost every Icelander speaks the language fluently.
 And more so, most Icelanders speak several other languages including Danish, German, and Spanish.
 So there is no need to bring a translator on to the set.

 Reykjavík oﬀers myriad adventures and a paradise of possibilities.
 From Reykjavík’s colorful, quaint, iron-clad houses which are a source of endless fascination, functional neighborhoods of the modernists to world award-winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.